 Here we can see that our job has already Completed.

 Now let’s go to SQL Server again to verify recovery.
 The Table_1 is in its rightful place as expected.

 Watch our video to learn how to easily recover SQL objects from VM backups with NAKIVO Backup & Replication!

 Microsoft SQL Server is a business-critical application that is used by many organizations.
 Recovery of the deleted or modified SQL objects is vital for any business.
 Timely recovery is one of the top priorities for such processes.
-NAKIVO Backup & Replication gives you the ability to instantly recover SQL objects such as databases and tables, directly from compressed and deduplicated VM backups.
+NAKIVO Backup & Replication gives you the ability to instantly recover SQL objects such as databases and tables, directly from compressed and deduplicated VMware backup.
 You can recover the objects back to the source SQL server, to a different SQL server, or export objects to a custom location.
 NAKIVO Backup & Replication provides an easy way to recover Microsoft SQL Server objects within the shortest time.